National Disabled Development Foundation

-National Disabled Development Foundation (জাতীয় প্রতিবন্ধী উন্নয়ন ফাউন্ডেশন), also known as Jatiyo Protibondhi Unnayan Foundation, is a government agency responsible for the welfare of disabled people in Bangladesh and is located in Dhaka, Bangladesh.
+The National Disabled Development Foundation (জাতীয় প্রতিবন্ধী উন্নয়ন ফাউন্ডেশন), also known as Jatiyo Protibondhi Unnayan Foundation, is a government agency responsible for the welfare of disabled people in Bangladesh and is located in Dhaka, Bangladesh.
 It is under the Ministry of Social Welfare.

 History

-On 3 December 1997, Prime Minister Sheikh Hasina declared the intention to form a foundation to look after the welfare of disabled people on the occasion of International Day of Persons with Disabilities.
-The National Disabled Development Foundation was established on 16 November 1999 by the Government of Bangladesh.
-The foundation was restructured by the Fakhruddin Ahmed led Caretaker Government in 2007.
-The Bangladesh Awami LEague government cancelled the reformation and restructure process on 26 May 2016.
-The government of Bangladesh passed Rights and Protection of Persons with Disabilities Act in 2013 to protect disabled individuals.
+On 3 December 1997, Prime Minister Sheikh Hasina declared the intention to form a foundation to look after the welfare of disabled people on the occasion of the International Day of Persons with Disabilities.
+The National Disabled Development Foundation was established on 16 November 1999 by the government of Bangladesh.
+The foundation was restructured by the Fakhruddin Ahmed-led caretaker government in 2007.
+The Bangladesh Awami League government cancelled the reformation and restructure process on 26 May 2016.
+The government of Bangladesh passed the Rights and Protection of Persons with Disabilities Act in 2013 to protect disabled individuals.
 The foundation operates specialized schools for disabled students in Bangladesh.